 To be perfectly honest it really depends on what exactly you're trying to do.
 If you're simply tokenizing commercial properties and only accepting investments from accredited investors, no, you don't need blockchain.
 REITs already offer a comparable solution that is tried and true.
 REITs are amongst the best performing investments you can make, and we would recommend against investing in any "blockchain REIT" project as investing in a tokenized REIT likely does not offer any advantage over a traditional REIT and if anything, only comes with additional, significant risks.

-There are however use cases where using blockchain makes sense and will be highly disruptive.
+However, there are use cases where using blockchain makes sense and will be highly disruptive.
 One great example would be tokenizing existing home equity.
 The average American has most of their wealth tied up in home equity, and the potential advantages of issuing tokenized debt are many.
-Asset-backed loans on the blockchain, whether tokenized or not, are extremely exciting mainly due to the fact that it is theoretically easier to structure and issue them in such a way that they not be considered securities.
-The implications of this are tremendous as it removes the entry barriers, costs and regulatory concerns associated with securities.
-More generally speaking the best use cases for blockchain in real estate involve a mixture of a better value proposition than existing products/services combined with the novelty of a new experience (such as tokenization).
+Asset-backed loans on the blockchain, whether tokenized or not, are extremely exciting, mainly due to the fact that it is theoretically easier to structure and issue them in such a way that they not be considered securities.
+The implications of this are tremendous as it removes the entry barriers, costs, and regulatory concerns associated with securities.
+More generally speaking, the best use cases for blockchain in real estate involve a mixture of a better value proposition than existing products/services combined with the novelty of a new experience (such as tokenization).